vipafattal/Magenta-Navigation/README.md

 ### How to use it
 #### Step 1
-add it in your root build.gradle at the end of repositories
+add in your root build.gradle at the end of repositories
 ```groovy
 allprojects {
 		repositories {